 2007 Cleveland Black & White Ball Recipient

 In 2004, Karen Walsh of Chagrin Falls was diagnosed with a meningioma, a type of brain tumor.
 She had surgery, but the doctors were only able to remove half the grapefruit-sized tumor.
 In August 2004, she had a second surgery to remove what remained, but following this surgery she developed an e-coli infection in her blood and fell into a coma.
-In October 2004, she began waking up and has since gone through several other surgeries and now requires 24-hour care.
-This is mentally, physically, emotionally and financially taxing on Mr. Walsh, her primary caregiver.
-He has taken the last two years off from work to care for Karen.
-Kevin Walsh, their son, is a volunteer for the Cleveland chapter of Betterment.
-Both Kevin and his father plan to continue Karen's legacy of community involvement and selflessness that she displayed prior to this difficult situation.
+In October 2004, she began waking up and went through several other surgeries and required 24-hour care.
+This was mentally, physically, emotionally and financially taxing on Mr. Walsh, her primary caregiver.
+He taken the past two years off from work to care for Karen.
+Kevin Walsh, their son, was a volunteer for the Cleveland chapter of Betterment.
+Both Kevin and his father planned to continue Karen's legacy of community involvement and selflessness that she displayed prior to this difficult situation.